fpelliccioni/fpelliccioni.github.io/_posts/2014-05-20-writing-min-function-part1.markdown

 - Designing our API’s consistently
 - Not always the library implementations provided by the programming languages we use are correct, even though they are designed by “experts”.
 - The concept of Stability
-- Generic programming, of course!
+- *Generic programming*, of course!
 - And… the following lesson is mine:

 `$$a^2 + b^2 = c^2$$`